Pinki-shukla/grafana_keen/prometheus/Grafana.md

 <b>p </b>= assign the port number, which in this case is 3001 <br>
 <b>name</b> = assign a  name to the container, for example, grafana<br>

-<v> docker.io/grafana/grafana-enterprise: </b> This is the name of the image we want to run inside the container.
+<b> docker.io/grafana/grafana-enterprise: </b> This is the name of the image we want to run inside the container.
 It's called 'grafana-enterprise,' and it's stored in a special place on the internet called 'Docker Hub.'

 http://localhost:3001 hit on the web browser to see the Grafana login page in your web browser.